soramitsu/yozhik/README.md

 After that, press big green button `Add webhook`.

-These procedure must be repeated for every repository you want to use with Yozhik.
+This procedure must be repeated for every repository you want to use with Yozhik.